rmarganti/jason-api/README.md

     );

 const enhance = withQuery({
-    // queryFactory is a function that returns a Promise
+    // actionFactory is a function that returns a Promise
     // that resolves to a JSON API response.
 HINT: Any
     // dispatch()'ed JASON_API_REQUEST fits this criteria.
-    queryFactory: (dispatch, props) => dispatch(getUser(props.id)),
+    actionFactory: (dispatch, props) => dispatch(getUser(props.id)),

     // Determines how caching is handled.
     // `cacheFirst` (default) ➡ Initially load the cached query,
-    //     but still trigger the `queryFactory` for an updated.
+    //     but still trigger the `actionFactory` for an updated.
     // `cacheOnly` ➡ If a cached version exists, use that without
-    //     triggering the `queryFactory`.
+    //     triggering the `actionFactory`.
-    // `noCache` ➡ Never use the cached version, always trigger `queryFactory`.
+    // `noCache` ➡ Never use the cached version, always trigger `actionFactory`.
     cacheScheme: 'cacheFirst',

     // Should full resource objects be provided to your component?
 Otherwise,